NoelWidmer/unity-gameplay-framework/README.md

 # UnityGameplayFramework
-A unity framework to simplify gameplay developement.
+A framework to simplify Unity gameplay developement.